tokisuno/suckless/readme.md

-# tokisuno dwm config
+# my dwm config
 I was programming in Ruby and was getting really annoyed with i3's window splitting and movements.
 So I spent the entire day learning dwm instead!

 The goal of this is to just configure it, and then leave it for a long period of time.
 Although the commit history doesn't look like it, I don't really like to change my config that much at the moment, and the frustrations of dwm make that possible!!

 # includes
 - dwm
-- dwmblocks
+- a custom ruby script for the bar

 # patches
 ## dwm